junxit/us-congress-bills-115/metadata.md

 - 2017-04-27 — Introduced in House
 - 2017-04-27 — Introduced in House
 - 2017-04-27 — Referred to the House Committee on Oversight and Government Reform.
+- 2017-05-02 — Committee Consideration and Mark-up Session Held.
+- 2017-05-02 — Ordered to be Reported by Voice Vote.
+- 2017-10-10 — Placed on the Union Calendar, Calendar No. 247.
+- 2017-10-10 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+115-342.
+- 2017-10-10 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+115-342.